PaycheckCalculatorOnline logo

 Example 2: The $100,000 Worker — "Will My Bonus Be Crushed by Taxes?"

-Jordan earns $100,000 with a $10,000 year-end bonus.
-They're worried moving into the 22% bracket will "take" most of the bonus.
+Jordan earns $100,000 and receives a $10,000 year-end bonus.
+They're anxious that moving into a higher bracket will wipe out most of the bonus.

-Without the bonus: taxable income = $85,000 (in the 22% bracket already)
+Without the bonus: taxable income = $85,000 (already in the 22% bracket)

-With $10,000 bonus: taxable income = $95,000 (still in the 22% bracket)
+With $10,000 bonus: taxable income = $95,000 (still in the 22% bracket — no bracket change at all)

 $10,000 × 22% = $2,200 in additional federal tax